Home COVID-19 COVID Safety Plan (CSP)

 Once we are permitted to reopen, the school (or a particular class/cohort) will switch to Distance Learning per State guidance if 5% or more of staff and students test positive, and/or and if/when:

 Students will be in stable groups that will remain separate from each other.
-Cohorts will be comprised of no more than 14 students each.
-The total head count for the cohort (no more than 14 students) will remain at 16 or fewer people at all times.
+At this time, stable groups will consist of no more than 36 students each.